TheJacksonLaboratory/2021-05-11-ml-for-behavior-analysis/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to 2021 IBANGS Meeting participants who have registered separately for this training.
 </p>
 {% endcomment %}